junxit/us-congress-bills-116/metadata.md

 - 2020-06-19 — Placed on the Union Calendar, Calendar No. 348.
 - 2020-06-19 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 116-434, Part I.
 - 2020-06-19 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 116-434, Part I.
+- 2020-06-24 — Rules Committee Resolution H. Res.
+1017 Reported to House.
+Rule provides for consideration of H.R.
+1425, H.R.
+5332, H.R.
+7120, H.R.
+7301 and H.J.
+Res.
+90. The resolution provides that the provisions of section 125(c) of the Uruguay Round Agreements Act shall not apply during the remainder of the 116th Congress and the resolution amends H.Res.
+967, agreed to on May 15, 2020.
+- 2020-06-25 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2020-06-25 — Considered as unfinished business. (consideration: CR H2504-2506)
+- 2020-06-25 — Considered under the provisions of rule H. Res.
+1017. (consideration: CR H2439-2503)
+- 2020-06-25 — DEBATE - The House proceeded with four hours of debate on H.R.
+7120.
+- 2020-06-25 — Floor summary: DEBATE - The House proceeded with 10 minutes of debate on the Stauber motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment to strike section 2 and all that follows of the bill and insert new text entitled, "George Floyd and Walter Scott Notification Act."
+- 2020-06-25 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2020-06-25 — House amendment offered
+- 2020-06-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-06-25 — Mr. Stauber moved to recommit with instructions to the Committee on the Judiciary. (text: CR H2491-2501)
+- 2020-06-25 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2020-06-25 — On motion to recommit with instructions Failed by the Yeas and Nays: 180 - 236 (Roll no. 118).
+- 2020-06-25 — On passage Passed by the Yeas and Nays: 236 - 181 (Roll no. 119). (text: CR H2440-2453)
+- 2020-06-25 — POSTPONED PROCEEDINGS - At the conclusion of debate on the motion to recommit with instructions, the Chair put the question on the motion and by voice vote, announced that the noes had prevailed.
+Mr. Stauber demanded the yeas and nays and the Chair postponed further consideration on the motion to recommit until a time to be announced.
+- 2020-06-25 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 236 - 181 (Roll no. 119).(text: CR H2440-2453)
+- 2020-06-25 — Rule provides for consideration of H.R.
+1425, H.R.
+5332, H.R.
+7120, H.R.
+7301 and H.J.
+Res.
+90. The resolution provides that the provisions of section 125(c) of the Uruguay Round Agreements Act shall not apply during the remainder of the 116th Congress and the resolution amends H.Res.
+967, agreed to on May 15, 2020.
+- 2020-06-25 — The previous question on the motion to recommit with instructions was ordered without objection.
+- 2020-06-25 — The previous question was ordered pursuant to the rule.